Cycling infrastructure: Shared space

-CFI argues for a marked lane width of 4.25 m.
+Cycle-Friendly Infrastructure (CFI) argues for a marked lane width of 4.25 m.
 On undivided roads, width provides cyclists with adequate clearance from passing HGVs while being narrow enough to deter drivers from "doubling up" to form two lanes.
 This "doubling up" effect may be related to junctions.
 At non-junction locations, greater width might be preferable if this effect can be avoided.
 The European Commission specifically endorses wide lanes in its policy document on cycling promotion, Cycling: the way ahead for towns and cities.

 Shared bus and cycle lanes

 Shared bus and cycle lanes are also a method for providing a more comfortable and safer space for cyclists.
 Depending on the width of the lane, the speeds and number of buses, and other local factors, the safety and popularity of this arrangement vary.

 In the Netherlands mixed bus/cycle lanes are uncommon.
 According to the Sustainable Safety guidelines they would violate the principle of homogeneity and put road users of very different masses and speed behavior into the same lane, which is generally discouraged.